Viswanath660/CloudRoboAWSTaskScheduler/README.md

 # CloudRoboAWSTaskScheduler
-CloudRobo schedules AWS EC2 tasks to start/stop the instances
+CloudRobo is a GUI based scheduled.
+It schedules AWS EC2 tasks to start/stop the instances